tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 Let's attempt to answer these questions for our Elixir solution.

-Earlier, we hinted at how we may determine the number of verse variants - through our use of pattern matching.
+Earlier, we hinted at how we may be able to determine the number of verse variants:  through our use of pattern matching.
 In both `beverage/1` and `do_something/1`, we match on `0` and `1`, and then everything else is captured in `number`.
 This may be an indication that we have three verse variants.

 Continuing with pattern matching as our guide, we can try to determine which verses are most similar and dissimilar.
 Because we have special matching for `0` and `1`, we could say the final and penultimate verses are the most different (they have their own, special cases) and everything else is similar.
 The differences come from how we reference the beverage (if we look at `beverage/1`, we can see pluralization is at play) and what we do in the second line of the verse (usually this involves taking our beverage down, sometimes we ask for more).